madhav-dhungana/Dojo-EPSS/README.md

 - records every run in audit-friendly update logs
 - exposes results in the UI and API

-Dojo EPSS does not import a vulnerability catalog for its own sake.
+Dojo CTI does not import a vulnerability catalog for its own.
 It focuses on the CVEs already present in your DefectDojo environment so the output reflects your actual vulnerability posture.

 ## Data Sources